bellsmith15/Kids-Mini-Rugby-project/README.md

 - Another bug was found on the signup form.
 The join for label to textarea id was not matching after an edit and was reverted back to clear the error on the html validator check.

+- Bug founs on the textarea code of the form resolved after finding a solution on W3 schools for <textarea> tag.

 ### Validator Testing